Blues Women: Inaugural season

 The Blues Women's opening match was cancelled due to Hurricanes Poua forced withdrawal due to COVID cases and isolation requirements within their squad.
 The Blues and Hurricanes Poua shared the competition points with the match being called a draw.
 The Blues finally made their long-awaited Super Rugby Aupiki debut against Matatū, they ran in three tries in their 21–10 victory.
 The Blues final match was against the Chiefs Manawa, the two sides having last met in the historic clash the year before.
 The Blues were left scoreless as the Chiefs showed their dominance in the 35–0 outcome.

+2024 onwards

+Blues Women made a come back from an 18–5 deficit to claim their first Aupiki title at Eden Park.
+They scored three tries within fifteen minutes to edge Chiefs Manawa 24–18 with Black Fern, Liana Mikaele-Tu'u, scoring the winning try.
+On 20 November 2024, it was announced that the 2025 Super Rugby Aupiki winners would play the champions of the Australian Super Rugby Women's competition at the end of their respective seasons.
+The new competition, which is setup similarly to a super cup, is called the Super Rugby Champions Final.

+The Blues successfully defended their title against Matatū and won their second consecutive championship.
+On 17 April 2025, the Blues defeated the NSW Waratahs to claim the first-ever Super Rugby Women's Championship final in Auckland.

 Current squad

-On 21 November 2022, the squad for the 2023 Super Rugby Aupiki season was announced.
-They also had the largest amount of growth with the signing of 12 rookies.
+On 31 October 2024, the squad for the 2025 Super Rugby Aupiki season was announced.

 Current coaches and management

-Blues named their coaching group for the inaugural Super Rugby Aupiki.
+Blues named their coaching group for the 2025 season of Super Rugby Aupiki.